rorygibson/irobot/README.md

 ## Usage

-Add the dependency to your '''project.clj'''.
+Add the dependency to your project.clj.

 You'll probably also want a dependency on something like [https://github.com/dakrone/clj-http](clj-http) for actually fetching the robots.txt from the target webserver.